tjvc/tjvc.github.io/_posts/2020-01-03-crsf-the-same-origin-policy-and-cors.md

 HTTP methods should be used as intended.
 Specifically, use `POST` not `GET` for state-changing operations.
 Assuming that this is the case, non-AJAX `GET` requests can be considered safe, as even if they are unintended, the response is just returned harmlessly to the user's browser.

-`POST` requests can be protected by including a security token, verified by the server, in forms and AJAX requests, as happens in Rails.
+`POST` requests can be protected by including a security token, verified by the server, in forms and AJAX requests, as happens in Ruby on Rails.

 `GET` requests for dynamic JavaScript resources can be vulnerable, as an attacker could include such a script in a `<script>` tag (exempt from the same-origin policy) on her own page, and potentially extract user data after the script has executed (e.g. from a global variable).
 Rails prevents embedding of JavaScript responses by default for this reason.